ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/flightModes.rst

 mode manual
 ===========

 Enter manual mode.
-On Arducopter this is equivalent to STABILIZE mode
+On ArduCopter this is equivalent to STABILIZE mode

 mode fbwa
 =========